5 lead qualification frameworks

 If that sounds complicated, don’t worry, we’ve got you covered.

 In this guide, we make it easy for you to qualify leads by taking five proven easy steps.
-We also share lead qualification frameworks to try — all backed with expert advice for identifying potential customers before you add them to your sales funnel.
+We also share proven lead qualification frameworks and best practices — all backed with expert advice for identifying potential customers before you add them to your sales funnel.

 Let's dig in.